Our volunteer application for the Spring 2017 HRC cohort is now open!

 HRC Case Managers accompany low-income Baltimore residents through the difficult process of accessing sustainable, high-quality health care and other social services.
 They provide assistance with enrollment in health insurance programs, finding solutions for primary medical care, mental health treatment, and substance abuse disorders, and stabilizing social and economic barriers to care through resources such as food stamps and assistance with medical bills.
 Case Managers maintain long-term relationships with their clients and, in line with the mission of our partner, the Men and Families Center, meet clients “where they’re at” by following up at the clinic, by telephone, by home visit, in the neighborhood – whatever it takes to help clients meet their health goals.

-- If your application is accepted, you must participate in the April 2015 training (date TBD).
+- If your application is accepted, you must participate in our case manager training before you can begin.

 - We will notify you of your acceptance once we’ve received your application and supporting documents, checked references and done the background check.

 Preventative Health Screening Program: Screeners (for medical students, residents, fellows, RNs, nurse practitioners only)